When Is the Medicare Part D Open Enrollment Period?

 When Does Medicare Part D Open Enrollment Start?

-Medicare Part D Open Enrollment 2019 started October 15.
-This date began the fall Open Enrollment for Medicare, also known as the Annual Election Period or Annual Enrollment Period (AEP).
+Medicare Part D Open Enrollment 2021 started October 15.
+This date began Medicare’s Annual Election Period or Annual Enrollment Period (AEP).
 To access Part D benefits during this time, you can:

 - Join a Medicare prescription drug plan (PDP) to add drug benefits to your Original Medicare coverage.